- To apply an understanding of tint to recreate a traditional design style

-You may wish to complete this across two lessons, the first lesson to plan and To make, draw or write plans for something. and the second to paint.
+You may wish to complete this across two lessons, the first lesson to plan and design and the second to paint.

 You could complete this as a collaborative class project.
-In which case, you will need to adapt the planning section to give each child, pair or group a specific scene/event to create to make the whole Christian festival celebrating the birth of Jesus held on 25th December…. story in one class set of plates.
+In which case, you will need to adapt the planning section to give each child, pair or group a specific scene/event to create to make the whole Christmas story in one class set of plates.
 You will need to find additional images depending on how many children you have or how you wish to approach this.

-- Presentation: A blue and white pattern seen on crockery, that tells a story…. designs (see Attention grabber)
+- Presentation: Willow pattern designs (see Attention grabber)

-- Optional: an example of English willow A repeated decorative design. (either online or an actual plate)
+- Optional: an example of English willow pattern (either online or an actual plate)

 - Link: ‘Willow Pattern Story’ on VideoLink – this is an external website and we do not have control over its content – please check before showing it to the children.

 - Activity: Nativity storyboard – enough for pairs or small groups.
 Cut up into scenes (see Classroom resources)